 There are a few different ways to wrap a tennis racket.
 The most common method is referred to as the “overgrip” method.
 To do this:

-- Once that’s done, you’ll take the new grip or wrap and begin wrapping it from the bottom of the racket handle up.
+- Once that’s done, you’ll take the new grip or wrap it from the racket handle’s bottom up.

 - Make sure to wrap it tightly, but not so tight that it’s uncomfortable to hold.